micro-ROS/micro-ROS.github.io/_posts/2020-06-03-fiware_video.md

 The FIWARE Foundation, member of the OFERA consortium, has worked on a dissemination video for micro-ROS, to bring it to an ever broader audience.

-Ralph Lange, Research Project Manager of the Robotics Systems & Software Engineering department at Bosch Corporate Research, one of the parties leading the micro-ROS project, has been interviewed at the European Robotics Forum held in Malaga in March 2020.
+Ralph Lange, project manager in robotics systems & software engineering at Bosch Corporate Research, one of the parties leading the micro-ROS project, has been interviewed at the IoT Solutions World Congress in Barcelona in October 2019.
 Ralph gives its voice to detail what the micro-ROS project is about and explain its main features very clearly and straightforwardly.